Watching the hosta grow, 2000 miles away

 Can grands be a part of your daily life when they live across the country?
 Oh, yes, thanks to video chatting.

-This spring Grandchild #4 will enjoy the same tradition that his older sibs did when they were six-years-old.
-As soon as our hosta plants emerge from the ground, during our almost-daily FaceTime sessions, we will show the plants to Sebastian.
-We will talk a bit about what plants need to live and grow.
+This spring Grandchild #4, now age five, enjoyed the same tradition his older sibs did when they were five-years-old.
+As soon as our hosta plants emerge from the ground, during our almost-daily FaceTime sessions, we showed the plants to Sebastian.
+We talked a bit about what plants need to live and grow.

-Because hostas grow quickly, our 6-year-old will see differences fairly soon.
+Because hostas grow quickly, our five-year-old saw the differences fairly soon.
 The above photos from last year were taken 18 days apart!

-Our hosta viewing will be a small part of the FaceTime session.
+Our hosta viewing was just a small part of the FaceTime session.
 After all, we have books to read, our garage to look at, and more!

-Of course, we ask about their lives as we talk to our grandchildren on a video chat.
-But equally important, we share our lives.
+Of course, on every video chat, we ask about their lives as we talk to our grandchildren.
+Equally important, we share our lives.
 Letting them make small decisions for us seems to be a winner.
-Recently, I had the 10-year old pick out which vase I should use for flowers I just bought and the 6-year old picked out a new desktop background for my computer.
+Recently, I had Fiona pick out which vase I should use for flowers I just bought and Anderson picked out a new desktop background for my computer.

 We “show and tell” as if they were actually in our home.
 I point my iPad in the kitchen and they see Grandpa making chicken and noodles.
 The other day, Grandpa and Sebastian waved goodbye as I got in the car and left to visit a friend.
 Sebastian loved it when I tooted my horn.